 Flights last around an hour but plan three to four hours for the whole experience.
-You can opt fot a champagne toast on landing too, perfect for those looking to propose or celebrating special occasions.
+You can opt for a champagne toast on landing too, perfect for those looking to propose or celebrate special occasions.

-Fremont Street in downtown Las Vegas offers cheaper restaurants and hotels but also lots of fun interactive restaurant experiences, a light show and a down-to-earth vibe.
-Head here with your partner to enjoy the historic casinos such as The Golden Nugget, try the Shrimp at Du-Par’s or enjoy a zipline ride over the Fremont Street.
+Fremont Street in downtown Las Vegas offers cheaper restaurants and hotels but also lots of fun interactive restaurant experiences, a light show, and a down-to-earth vibe.
+Head here with your partner to enjoy the historic casinos such as The Golden Nugget, try the Shrimp at Du-Par’s, or enjoy a zipline ride over Fremont Street.

 Vegas Nightlife for couples

-There are lots of things to see and do for couples during the evenings at Las Vegas, so here are just a few:
+There are lots of things to see and do for couples during the evenings in Las Vegas, so here are just a few:

-- Nightclubs on the strip; Hakkasan in MGM has fantastic DJ’s, XS Las Vegas in Wynn is an elegant nightclub with many different glitz and glam areas to choose from whilst Omnia in Ceasars Palace is a luxerious clubbing option.
+- Nightclubs on the strip; Hakkasan in MGM has fantastic DJs, XS Las Vegas in Wynn is an elegant nightclub with much different glitz and glam areas to choose from whilst Omnia in Ceasars Palace is a luxurious clubbing option.

 - Limo ride: Ride along the strip in a limo!
 These come with a full bar and televisions as you whizz around Vegas in style.

-- The Chandlier Bar – Located inside The Cosmopolitan Hotel, this bar spans 3 levels within the casino area and is drapped in a gorgeous chandlier.
+- The Chandelier Bar – Located inside The Cosmopolitan Hotel, this bar spans 3 levels within the casino area and is draped in a gorgeous chandelier.
 This isn’t a place to party but a wonderful spot to enjoy a few drinks.

-- The Skybar inside the Waldorf Astoria – This cocktail bar overlooks the strip and offers amazing views with floor to ceiling windows.
-Pretty much every seat has great views but pre-book a table, it can get busy.
+- The Skybar inside the Waldorf Astoria – This cocktail bar overlooks the strip and offers amazing views with floor-to-ceiling windows.
+Pretty much every seat has great views but pre-books a table, it can get busy.